 Create a focal point with a feature wall

 All interior designs benefit from a strong focal point; an ‘accent’ area that draws the eye or adds definition in a open-plan space.
-In the past, it
+In the past, it might

-they offer a massive amount of scope for any room.
+a massive amount of scope for any room.

 In addition to a contrast in colour, different materials and textures offer a wealth of design opportunities.
 For example, rustic wood cladding blocks

 can create a very snug-like ‘ski lodge’ feel.
-There’s also a growing trend to continue a wood floor installation onto a wall; this can provide
+There’s also a growing trend to continue a wood floor installation onto a wall; this can provide a multitude

-a multitude of different looks, depending on the grain and style of flooring used.
+of different looks, depending on the grain and style of flooring used.

 A more feminine look can be achieved with mosaics, like Indigenous’ Mother of Pearl or Coconut designs.
-Installed behind a dressing table, or his and
+Installed behind a dressing table, or his and hers

-Caribbean Stone Mosaics; their naturally undulating, weave format provides a stunning, textural backdrop, with a strong coastal feel.
+Stone Mosaics; their naturally undulating, weave format provides a stunning, textural backdrop, with a strong coastal feel.

 To reinforce the look, keep adjacent walls neutrals.
-Then, after fixing, seal the wood or mosaics with a suitable water and stain proofing treatment
+Then, after fixing, seal the wood or mosaics with a suitable water and stain proofing treatment to

-to keep maintenance to a minimum - and, for cleaning, always choose a pH-neutral solution to protect the natural surface.
+keep maintenance to a minimum - and, for cleaning, always choose a pH-neutral solution to protect the natural surface.

 For more information, please contact Indigenous on tel.
 01993 824200, email email@example.com or visit www.indigenous.co.uk